wrasdf/ops-kube-crossplane-terraform/README.md

 - How does terraform-provider works with IRSA -> ok

-- How to create dynamodb
+- How to create dynamodb (remote module)
   - workspace -> ok
   - composition - ok